Bhavyasamudrala2005/Bhavya-Os192211953/README.md

 4)Open the source file for reading using the open() system call with the O_RDONLY flag.
 Check for errors in opening the source file.

 5)Open or create the destination file for writing using the open() system call with the O_WRONLY and O_CREAT flags.
-Specify file permissions (e.g., S_IRUSR | S_IWUSR) to allow reading and writing by the owner.
-Check for errors in opening/creating the destination file.
+Specify file permissions (e.g., S_IRUSR | S_IWUSR)

 6)Use a loop to read data from the source file in chunks of BUFFER_SIZE bytes using the read() system call.
-Continue until the end of the source file is reached.Check for errors during reading.
+C

 7)Write the read data to the destination file using the write() system call.
 Check for errors during writing.